 Can you eat fish on a vegan diet?

-Technically, no, a vegan that eats fish isn't truly a vegan.
-A vegan diet is defined as one that is entirely free of any animal products.
+Do vegans eat seafood?
+No, vegans don’t eat fish.
+Veganism is defined as a diet that is entirely free of any animal by-products.
 At its core, veganism was created in 1944 and is a lifestyle that is void of any animal products to limit animal exploitation.

 Nowadays, people follow vegan diets but may not always subscribe to "veganism" and may enjoy the health benefits of eating a plant-based diet.

-Vegan diet followers don't eat fish, being an animal product, but many make exceptions to build a diet that works for them.
-At that point, they don't follow a traditional vegan diet but can still enjoy many of the benefits of a "vegan plus fish" diet of their own definition.
+Vegans don't eat fish, being an animal product, but many make exceptions to build a diet that works for them.
+At that point, they don't follow traditional veganism but can still enjoy many of the benefits of a "vegan plus fish" diet of their own definition.

-If you're a vegan but eat fish, technically, your diet falls under the umbrella of "pescatarian."
+Is fish vegan?
+No. If you eat a plant-based diet but you also eat fish, your diet falls under the umbrella of "pescatarian."

-If you want to follow a proper vegan diet that omits all animal products, some incredible meat alternatives are available to up your protein intake in any vegan meal.
+If you want to follow a diet that omits all animal by-products, some incredible meat alternatives are available to up your protein intake in any vegan meal.